A WEEK IN

 IN AFRICA

-We moved to Colombia, in February 2020, yes 3 weeks before Covid lockdown.
-We arrived in Cartagena thinking it will be easier to find a job for us as it's a super touristic city, but Covid decided differently.
+We moved to Colombia in February 2020, just three weeks before the Covid lockdown.
+We arrived in Cartagena thinking it would be easier to find a job for us as it's a super touristic city, but Covid decided otherwise.

 THE VISA

-Everyone will think that getting a visa for living in Colombia should be easy but not at all.
-And the administration is not help full, because the migration and the Canceleria that give you the visa are two different things and you need to managed both.
-Getting a lawyer to help you with the documents it's helpful but doesn't assure you that you will get your visa.
-And with the year visa are getting harder and harder to get.
-Morgane got 3 visas during our stay in Colombia, Daniele got refused 3 visas...
-We are going to share with you our experience and what we know but every case is different.
+Everyone might think that getting a visa for living in Colombia should be easy, but it's not at all.
+And the administration isn't very helpful because the Migration office and the Cancillería (Ministry of Foreign Affairs) that grant the visas are two separate entities, and you need to manage both.
+Hiring a lawyer to help you with the documents is helpful but doesn't guarantee that you will get your visa.
+And over the years, visas are getting harder and harder to obtain.
+Morgane got three visas during our stay in Colombia, while Daniele's were refused three times...
+We are going to share our experience and what we know, but every case is different.

-Working Holiday Visa : If you are French, we can apply for a working holiday visa of the consult of Colombia in the country you are living.
-As only Morgane is French she asked it when we were living in London, it was easy to get, and the consulat was really helpful.
-This visa allow me to find a job easily because the company didn't had to apply to all the paperwork.
+Working Holiday Visa: If you are French, you can apply for a working holiday visa at the Colombian consulate in your country of residence.
+As only Morgane is French, she applied for it when we were living in London.
+It was easy to get, and the consulate was really helpful.
+This visa allowed her to find a job easily because the company didn't have to apply for all the paperwork.

-Visa V Servicio Temporal : The second year Morgane apply to this visa, my company was earning less than 100 X the minimum salary so I couldn't apply to a more permanent visa.
-The maximum of this visa is 2 years, I apply twice, I believe because it was like a second and third application in education it was easier to get .
-But after that time I couldn't apply anymore... so it's like how I can do my life here, it's almost impossible except if you get married to a Colombian.
+Visa V Servicio Temporal: The second year, Morgane applied for this visa.
+Her company was earning less than 100 times the minimum salary, so she couldn't apply for a more permanent visa.
+The maximum duration of this visa is two years.
+She applied twice; we believe that because it was like a second and third application in education, it was easier to get.
+But after that time, she couldn't apply anymore... so it's like, how can one build a life here?
+It's almost impossible unless you get married to a Colombian.

-Visa M Married : This is the easier visa to get in a way and that assure you to stay for a good time without the stress they may refuse my visa, I may have to leave the country in less than a month.
-We met a lot of poeple that did a "fake wedding" to get the visa.
-But in the end of 2022 I heard they were getting more strict about it.
-Obviously we couldn't apply to this one as we were together.
+Visa M Married: This is the easiest visa to get in a way, and it assures you of staying for a good amount of time without the stress of potential visa refusal or having to leave the country in less than a month.
+We met a lot of people who had "fake weddings" to get the visa.
+But at the end of 2022, we heard they were getting stricter about it.
+Obviously, we couldn't apply for this one as we were a couple.

-Visa M worker : You can get this visa, if you have a contract with a big company that earn more than 1000 times the minimum salary.
-Daniele applied twice to this visa, first one got refused due to the unemployment after Covid and the second time because of an error of stamp made by migration on his passport.
-In the system he was illegal on the territory and on his passport he was legal on the territory... but as I told you the migration and Canceleria that take care of our visa are two things different and don't communicate between.
+Visa M Worker: You can get this visa if you have a contract with a big company that earns more than 100 times the minimum salary.
+Daniele applied twice for this visa.
+The first one was refused due to unemployment after Covid, and the second time because of a stamp error made by Migration on his passport.
+In the system, he was illegal in the territory, but on his passport, he was legal...
+But as I told you, the Migration office and the Cancillería that handle our visas are two different entities and don't communicate with each other.

-Visa M investor : After 2 years and half in Colombia, we were planning to open our business, Dani applied for this visa, he had to invest around 24000 euros, money sent, company builded, but visa refused.
-Why we don't know and we will never know... ( and we had a lawyer that help us) the problem is that your visa depend of one person that you never meet, so we had to transfer back the money, loosing on the way, close the company, sell our furniture, give back our flat, fin a new family for our cat, Morgane has to resign also, and all of this in 3 weeks...
+Visa M Investor: After two and a half years in Colombia, we were planning to open our business.
+Dani applied for this visa; he had to invest around 24,000 euros.
+The money was sent, the company was established, but the visa was refused.
+We don't know why, and we will never know... (and we had a lawyer helping us).
+The problem is that your visa depends on one person you never meet.
+So, we had to transfer the money back, losing some in the process, close the company, sell our furniture, give back our apartment, find a new family for our cat, and Morgane had to resign as well, all within three weeks...

-If your visa is refused you can't apply again directly you need to wait 6 months, and you can stay with a tourist visa only 6 months on the country that's why we had to leave.
+If your visa is refused, you can't apply again directly; you need to wait six months, and you can only stay in the country for six months on a tourist visa.
+That's why we had to leave.

-If you look around most of the foreign investors in the country are married with Colombians.
-And even if it's years you are settle in the country they can refuse your visa when you renew it.
-For exemple, after 7 years, an Italian citizen got her visa refused, and she had a company and employee...
-After the first year visa a British investor applied for it's second year, and he really struggle to get it, I can't imagine the stress after you physically invest lot of money and you have to leave.
+If you look around, most foreign investors in the country are married to Colombians.
+And even if you have been settled in the country for years, they can refuse your visa when you renew it.
+We unfortunately heard many stories from European citizens where their visa renewal request was denied or they struggled to get it.
+I can't imagine the stress after you physically invest a lot of money and then have to leave.

-We loved so much Colombia, but after this visa refused, for us it was a sign to don't try again, because it's really a lot of stress.
-And we are really in the idea to open something with our savings but in the conditions it's too instable.
-So with lot of sadness we left Colombia, and moved in an easier country to get a visa: Panama.
+We loved Colombia so much, but after this visa refusal, for us, it was a sign not to try again because it's a lot of stress.
+And we were really planning to open something with our savings, but under these unstable conditions, it's too risky.
+So, with a lot of sadness, we left Colombia and moved to an easier country to get a visa: Panama.

-Ps: If you get your visa, you need to go to migration to get our Cedula de Extranjeria ( Colombian ID ) you will need it in your everyday life.
-You first need to take an appointment and fill up a document online, then go to migration, pay, and wait 10 days to have your Id.
+P.S.: If you get your visa, you need to go to the Migration office to get your Cédula de Extranjería (Colombian ID).
+You will need it in your everyday life.
+You first need to make an appointment and fill out a document online, then go to the Migration office, pay, and wait ten days to receive your ID.

 THE ACCOMMODATION

-Finding an accommodation is not as easy as in Europe.
-We were in Cartagena, maybe it's different in other city.
-But don't expect to found something online, you need to walk in the street, enter in the building, asked the security of the building, they always have numbers of landlord that rent appartement, and then contact the landlord to visit and always negociate the rent.
-You can usually go down of 200K.
+Finding accommodation is not as easy as in Europe.
+We were in Cartagena; maybe it's different in other cities.
+But don't expect to find something online.
+You need to walk down the street, enter buildings, and ask the security guards of the building; they always have contact numbers of landlords who rent apartments.
+Then, contact the landlord to visit, and always negotiate the rent.
+You can usually get it down by around 200,000 COP.

 THE JOB

-Obvisouly if you want to work legally you need to get a visa.
-The minimum salary is low in Colombia, don't expect to earn the same of what you had in Europe.
-And you need to get a job that a "Colombian can't do".
-To get a good salary but also to reach the visa.
+Obviously, if you want to work legally, you need to get a visa.
+The minimum salary is low in Colombia; don't expect to earn the same as you did in Europe.
+And you need to get a job that a "Colombian can't do" to get a good salary and also to meet the visa requirements.

 THE BANK ACCOUNT

-To open a bank account you need a Colombian ID, and then go to the bank to open it, it's quite easy.
-Bank Interest are ridiculous in Colombia.
-The main bank are Bancocolombia and Davivienda.
+To open a bank account, you need a Colombian ID and then go to the bank to open it; it's quite easy.
+Bank interest rates are ridiculously low in Colombia.
+The main banks are Bancolombia and Davivienda.
 We had Davivienda.

 FOOD SHOPPING

 Food shopping is cheap in Colombia.
-For fruit and veggies, you should go to the market.
-If you want to found imported products check Carulla, obviously more expensive.
-Medium range with a large choice you have Exito.
-And cheap, similar at Lidl you have Ara and D1.
+For fruits and vegetables, you should go to the market.
+If you want to find imported products, check Carulla, which is obviously more expensive.
+For a medium range with a large choice, you have Éxito.
+And for cheap options, similar to Lidl, you have Ara and D1.